Eureka Springs, Arkansas: 19th century

 Early African-American residents were freedmen who had moved to the city from farms where they were previously enslaved.
 Some visited for employment or for health benefits and stayed.
 During decades of segregation, Black-owned hotels were available for Black visitors, who were prohibited from whites-only lodging.
 A school and African Methodist Episcopal (AME) Pilgrim's Chapel were established in the 1890s by the Black community.
 Segregation increased in the area after the United States Supreme Court ruling in Plessy v.
 Ferguson, allowing "separate but equal" facilities.
-African Americans were banned from all springs except Hardy Spring.
+African Americans were banned from all springs except Harding Spring.

 After his term as a Reconstruction-era governor of Arkansas, Republican Powell Clayton moved to the strongly Unionist Eureka Springs in 1872 and began promoting the city and its commercial interests.
 Clayton marketed the town as a retirement community for the wealthy.
 Eureka Springs soon became known for gracious living and a wealthy lifestyle.

 In 1882, the Eureka Improvement Company was formed to attract a railroad to the city.
 With the completion of the railroad, Eureka Springs became a more accessible destination and became known as a vacation resort.
 In two years, thousands of homes and commercial enterprises were constructed.
 The Crescent Hotel was built in 1886 and the Basin Park Hotel in 1905.
 In 1892, the New Orleans Hotel and Spa was built along Spring Street.
 In the 21st century, it operates as an all-suite hotel, furnished with Victorian furniture and art.

 These many Victorian buildings have been well preserved, forming a coherent streetscape that has been recognized for its quality.
 Some continue to be operated for their original purposes others have been adapted for other uses.

 20th century

 The Ozarka Water Company was formed in Eureka Springs in 1905.
 Carrie Nation moved there toward the end of her life, founding Hatchet Hall on Steele Street.
 The building was later operated as a museum, but is now closed.

 The only bank robbery to occur in Eureka Springs was on September 27, 1922, when five outlaws from Oklahoma tried to rob the First National Bank.
 Three of the men were killed and the other two wounded.
-Today it is reenacted every year during the antique car parade which is NW Arkansas’ longest running car show and was started by Bobby Ball and Frank Green.
+Today it is reenacted every year during the antique car parade which is NW Arkansas' longest running car show and was started by Bobby Ball and Frank Green.
 In 2018 it celebrated its 48th year.

 Economic decline, racial segregation and discrimination, Klan activities, and collapse of tourism during World War I resulted in a slow decline of the African-American community through the 1920s and 1930s.
 The AME church disbanded in 1925.
 Mattie, Alice, and Richard Banks, descendants of the African-American Fancher family, which had long been associated with the city, continued to reside there until their deaths in 1966, 1969, and 1975, respectively.

 Opera in the Ozarks at Inspiration Point was founded in 1950.
 The organization continues to present an annual summer opera festival in Eureka Springs.